 Welcome to Leg Day #3 of the SplintER Series!
 Performing a fast and focused history and physical examination of a patient with an acute knee injury is an important skill that has the potential to be overlooked in our busy Emergency Departments.
 Our hope is that after reviewing this post and with enough practice you will be able to complete your exam within 2 minutes!
 These are can’t-miss points and expert tips on the knee exam for your next shift in the ED.Read more

-Many of you are asked to take a leadership role within your department: managing a research team, joining your administration, or spearheading a clinical effort.
-It is easy to feel unprepared for these roles, and there are many pitfalls waiting to sabotage your team’s productivity.
+Many of you are asked to take a leadership role in leading a team, whether it’s for research, administration, or even clinical.
+It is easy to feel unprepared for these roles, and there are many pitfalls waiting to sabotage your group’s teaming culture.
 The ALiEM Faculty Incubator has created a series of 10 case-based teaming problems to provide you with evidence-based advice and solutions for tackling some of the more common problems encountered in our professional team experiences.(more…)

 Welcome to the Stroke Module!
 After carefully reviewing all relevant posts from the top 50 sites of the Social Media Index, the AIR Team is proud to present the highest quality online content related to Stroke emergencies.
 7 blog posts within the past 12 months (as of October 2018) met our standard of online excellence and were curated and approved for residency training by the AIR Series Board.
 We identified 0 AIR and 7 Honorable Mentions.
 We recommend programs give 3.5 hours (about 30 minutes per article) of III credit for this module.

 More women than men entered medical school in the United States for the first time in 2017.
 Will this generation also set new trends in parenting during their training?
 One study suggests that 40% of female residents plan to have a child while in residency.1